AlexandriaChemistry/ACT/docs/user-guide/environment-variables.rst

         use long float format when printing
         decimal values.

-``GMX_COMPELDUMP``
-        Applies for computational electrophysiology setups
-        only (see reference manual).
-The initial structure gets dumped to :ref:`pdb` file, which allows to check whether multimeric channels have the correct PBC representation.

 ``GMX_TRAJECTORY_IO_VERBOSITY``
         Defaults to 1, which prints frame count e.g. when reading trajectory files.
 Set to 0 for quiet operation.